devopsdays/devopsdays-web/content/events/2018-chicago/propose.md

 - **Broad appeal:** How will your talk play out in a room of people with a variety of backgrounds?
 Technical deep dives need more levels to provide value for the whole room, some of whom might not use your specific tool.
 - **New local presenters:** You are the only one who can tell your story.
 We are very interested in the challenges and successes being experienced in our local area.
-We are happy to provide guidance/coaching for new speakers upon request. under-represented voices: We want to hear all voices, including those that may speak less frequently at similar events.
-Whether you’re in a field not typically thought of as a technology field, you’re in a large, traditional organization, or you’re the only person at your organization with your background, we are interested in your unique experience. original content: We will consider talks that have already been presented elsewhere, but we prefer talks that the local area isn’t likely to have already seen.
+We are happy to provide guidance/coaching for new speakers upon request.
+- **Under-represented voices:** We want to hear all voices, including those that may speak less frequently at similar events.
+Whether you’re in a field not typically thought of as a technology field, you’re in a large, traditional organization, or you’re the only person at your organization with your background, we are interested in your unique experience.
+- **original content:** We will consider talks that have already been presented elsewhere, but we prefer talks that the local area isn’t likely to have already seen.
 - **No third-party submissions:** This is a small community-driven event, and speakers need to be directly engaged with the organizers and attendees.
 If a PR firm or your marketing department is proposing the talk, you’ve already shown that as a speaker you’re distant from the process.
 - **No vendor pitches:** As much as we value vendors and sponsors, we are not going to accept a talk that appears to be a pitch for your product.
 You can demo at your table or during Open Spaces.
 - **Open Space Fodder:** Will this talk help generate discussion during the Open Spaces?